agent18/agent18.github.io/_posts/2018-12-22-DP-CT-examples.markdown

 that the solution is coming from science or coming from one of the greatest researchers of all time.
 I also give examples for what it means that a solution is usable.
-I give examples for usable and non-usable solution.
+I give examples for usable and non-usable cases.

-An STM, gives examples for what a usable solution should not look like, but fails to provide an example of usable solution.
-Strike!
+An STM, gives examples for what a usable solution should not look like, but fails to provide an example of how a usable solution should look like.
+Strike I think!
 An STM doesn't really talk about the credibility of the solution the way I did, so I don't think he is obliged to add any more examples.

 1-2 for Agent.

-Rule #3:  There seem to be not other places that I need to give examples for.
+Rule #3: There seem not to be other places that I need to give examples for.

-Rule #4:

-An STM talks about what the solution should inform, such as
+Rule #4: An STM talks about what the solution should inform, such as

 > We want something that will tell us what we should do at each point
 > in life